4d/docs/docs/Admin/tls.md

 Both **key.pem** and **cert.pem** files must be located:

-- with 4D in local mode or 4D Server, next to the [project folder](Project/architecture.md#project-folder)
+- with 4D Server or 4D in local mode, next to the [project folder](Project/architecture.md#project-folder)
 - with 4D in remote mode, in the client database folder on the remote machine (for more information about the location of this folder, see the [`Get 4D folder`](https://doc.4d.com/4dv20/help/command/en/page485.html) command).
 You must copy these files manually on the remote machine.

 ### Enabling TLS